Henrik Sedin scores in OT as Canucks edge Ducks 3-2

+VANCOUVER, British Columbia (AP) -- After watching the Anaheim Ducks miss on a couple clear-cut chances in overtime, Henrik Sedin made no mistake at the other end.

-VANCOUVER, British Columbia (AP) -- Henrik Sedin scored 4:01 into overtime and the Vancouver Canucks beat the Anaheim Ducks 3-2 on Friday night.
+Sedin scored 4:01 into overtime and the Vancouver Canucks beat the Ducks 3-2 on Friday night.

-The Canucks captain roofed his ninth of the season on a 2-on-1 rush after Ryan Getzlaf missed the net on a 2-on-1 at the other end.
+Sedin took a slick saucer pass from Loui Eriksson on a 2-on-1 before burying his ninth of the season off the television camera in the Anaheim net moments after Ryan Getzlaf fired wide on a 2-on-1 at the other end.

-Loui Eriksson and Jack Skille also scored in regulation for Vancouver, which got 24 saves from Ryan Miller.
+Eriksson and Jack Skille also scored in regulation for Vancouver, which got 24 saves from Ryan Miller.

 Getzlaf and Rickard Rakell scored for Anaheim, and John Gibson stopped 23 shots.